kinecosystem/kin-website-docs/docs/quick-start/hi-kin-python.md

 transaction = client.get_transaction_data(tx_hash=tx_hash)
 # Raw print of the transaction information
 transaction.operation = vars(transaction.operation)
-print('\nThese are the details of the transaction just executed sending Kin to our test account') pprint(vars(transaction))
+print('These are the details of the transaction just executed sending Kin to our test account\n') pprint(vars(transaction))
 ```

 ###### Output:
 ![](../../img/HWPython/7_SendKinTxDetail.png)

 Lastly, check the updated balance.